manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/delete-db/delete-db.md

 	$ <copy>./dbca</copy>
 	```

-1. The Database Operation window opens and displays the operations that you can perform on the database.
+1. The Select Database Operation window opens and displays the operations that you can perform on the database.
-	For this task, select **Delete database** to start the deletion process and click **Next**.
+	For this task, select **Delete database** to start the deletion process, and click **Next**.

 	![Delete database](./images/delete-db23c-01-delete-db.png " ")

-	The window has other options also for managing databases.
-For this task, ignore the other options.

 1. Oracle DBCA checks for all databases in the current Oracle home and displays them.
 You can select the database to delete from this list.
-	For this task, Oracle home 1 has only one database `orcl`, which is already selected.
+	For this task, select the database to delete, for example *`orcl`*, if not already selected.

 	![Select database](./images/delete-db23c-02-select-db.png " ")

 	You must specify the database administrator user credentials for this database.
-	 - **User name**: The field displays the administrative user `SYS` by default
+	 - **User name**: The field displays the administrative user, *`SYS`*, by default
-	 - **Password**: Enter the password - `We!come1`
+	 - **Password**: Enter the password, for example *`We!come1`*
 	 - **TDE Wallet Password**: For this task, leave this blank
 		This option is applicable only if you enable Transparent Data Encryption (TDE) for your database and create a wallet.
 You can then specify the wallet password in this field.

 	Click **Next** to proceed.

 1. In the Management Options window, you can deregister the database from Oracle Enterprise Manager (EM).
-	For this lab, do not select the check box and click **Next**.
+	For this lab, leave this option unselected and click **Next**.

 	![Deregister from EM](./images/delete-db23c-03-deregister-em.png " ")

-	> **Note:** To deregister a database with EM, you require some details, such as OMS host name, port number, and the EM administrative credentials.
+	> **Note**: To deregister a database with EM, you require some details, such as OMS host name, port number, and the EM administrative credentials.
 However, instead of specifying in this window, you can log in to the EM console using a web browser and remove the database from managed targets.

 1. Before deleting the database, the Summary window displays the database configuration for final review.
 You can verify the details in this window.